 3. Then moisturizes and protects

-For more radiance, apply a layer of moisturizing cream afterward, such as the famous Neutrogena Hydro Boost Water Gel from GH Beauty Lab.
+For more radiance, apply a layer of moisturizing cream afterward, such as the famous Neutrogena Hydro Boost Water Gel from GH Beauty Lab or the So Rich Hydrating Gel by SeSpring.
 When the skin moisturized, it also reflects light and instantly makes it appear lighter.
 And be sure to protect your skin with a broad-spectrum sunscreen or SPF 30+ day cream, as exfoliating makes it more prone to sun damage, including dark spots.
 Test winner GH Beauty Lab L’Oréal Paris Revitalift Bright Reveal SPF 30 also contains glycolic acid, gentle peeling, and vitamin C.

 4. Look for glowing skincare ingredients